fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.3.0 =
+Upgrades the add-on framework to simplify the building and integrating of add-on plugins.
+Adds a colors taxonomy to help users shop by base color.

 = 13.2.1 =
 Contains a bug fix in the Map widget to prevent widget titles from sitting underneath the map.
 Changes tested up to version number to 5.8.0.